-Extended hours on Tuesdays (8 AM – 6:30 PM)
+Extended hours on Tuesdays (10:30 AM – 6:30 PM)

 If you are experiencing a medical emergency, please contact a medical professional or call 911.

-The Public Health Division will be closed to the public for 2017 holiday observances on the following dates:
+The Public Health Division will be closed to the public for 2018 holiday observances on the following dates:

-A Community Health Improvement Plan and Process (CHIPP) is a comprehensive approach to assessing community health and developing and implementing action plans to improve community health.
-In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health and other areas that contribute to overall well-being.|
+|Every 5 years the Public Health Division conducts a Community Health Improvement Plan and Process (CHIPP) for Waukesha County.
+This is a national, comprehensive approach to assess community health, develop and implement action plans to improve community health, and monitor results.
+In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health, and other areas that contribute to overall well-being.|

 Vision for a healthy Waukesha County is: Strong families, connected communities, healthy environments and accessible services that promote overall safety, well-being and quality of life.